Slickhorn Canyon Pastel on paper Akiko Hirano

 Ruin under Caprock Pastel on paper Akiko Hirano

 Right under the caprock, she finds an Anasazi dwelling.
 Its stone-and-mortar walls smoothly plastered with adobe, its roof still intact, a long wooden tree trunk supporting the cross beams juts out from the side of the building.
 Inside the rectangular doorway is a sizable living quarter, roomy enough for a family.
-Across from that dwelling, two intact but empty granaries sat under another caprock.
-Stone cherts and pieces of corrugated pottery littered the ground.
-Stone piles suggested additional rooms that have since collapsed.
+Across from that dwelling, two intact but empty granaries sit under another caprock.
+Stone cherts and pieces of corrugated pottery litter the ground.
+Stone piles suggest additional rooms that have since collapsed.

 Continuing along the slickrock shelf down canyon, Kuro-e comes to a body-wide gap that plunges 15 feet straight down.
 She lowers her backpack down with a rope, then ties the rope around a stout juniper and set up a body-rappel to lower herself down.
 Once on solid ground, she sees a large alcove in the distance, halfway up the canyon side.
 She leaves the rope in place for her return trip, then picks her way across the scree slope towards the alcove.

 The alcove swallows her in.
 The first things she notices are a pair of mealing bins fashioned with standing stone slabs.
 The metates are gone, but a few corncobs remain in the bins.
 Next to that is a dwelling, its backwall blackened by fire, roof beams collapsed into a pile in front.
 Beyond that room is a free-standing granary built of large stone slabs and mud.